 - Hold the weight with an overhand grip and drag it up your body by letting your elbows drift behind your torso.

 - Keep lifting until the undersides of your forearms make forceful contact with your biceps.

 - Hold the contraction for a full second, and then lower the weight under control until your elbows are fully locked out.

 - Perform 3-5 sets of 6-15 reps in total.

 While exercises like the EZ bar drag curl have their plus points, there are certain advantages to the reverse grip drag curl that other movements just don't provide.
 Here's what you can expect to gain from doing your drag curls with an overhand grip.

 Builds the brachialis

 Many coaches claim that the Smith drag curl—and other such variations that use an underhand grip—are better for developing more peaked biceps because they target the long head.
-While this assumption is definitely true, the barbell reverse drag curl is similarly effective because it targets the brachialis.
+While this assumption is definitely true, the barbell reverse drag curl, which features in our chest and biceps program, is similarly effective because it targets the brachialis.

 This muscle, which is a weak point for many lifters, will make your biceps look wider when well developed, which in turn will make them appear more peaked when viewed in a flexed position from behind.

 The catch is that you need to perform high repetitions with slower tempos in order to train the brachialis optimally because it's a slow-twitch muscle.
 In practice, you should drag the weight up forcefully and then lower it over a count of 3-5 seconds.